jonnydreamwalker/Methalox_Blockchain/README.md

    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
    source $HOME/.cargo/env

+   (this is an onging live computer science project...it will be evolivng.
+Please, allow time for all documents related to shoftware and applacations of the project time to reflect any changes made.)

 **IMPORTANT LEGAL DISCLAIMER – READ CAREFULLY**

 MethaloxChain is experimental software and a technological research project.
 All materials, including this document, the repository, and associated code, are provided "as is" for informational and educational purposes only.